 Note: when you have windows close to a field, the solar energy is magnified and concentrated, and if its focused light is directed on the patch of turf long enough, it may reach the melting point of synthetic materials.
 No fiber, polyethylene or nylon, is safe under concentrated sunlight; the same goes for natural grass, shrubs, patio furniture, and other outdoor items.
 Don't rely on the engineered blade to keep your turf from melting.
 Use a tint window film to protect your investment.

 The shape of synthetic blades is a part of the artificial grass fiber equation.
 The PP formulas varied among turf manufacturers, as every company experiments with chemistry to balance turf softness, heat retention, resilience, and durability.
-The amount and quality of additives used in the manufacturing process also play a crucial role in the turf's ability to keep color, resist ultraviolet and reflect heat.
+The amount and quality of additives used in the manufacturing process also play a crucial role in the turf's ability to keep color, resist ultraviolet rays and reflect heat.